 A biopsy is when doctors remove a sample of cells or tissue from the affected area, and a pathologist examines the sample under a microscope to see if it contains cancer cells.

-Before a liver biopsy, your blood may be tested to check it clots normally.
-This is because the liver has many blood vessels and there is a risk of bleeding.
-If you are taking blood-thinning medicines talk to your doctor about whether you need to stop taking them in the days or weeks before the biopsy.
+The liver has many blood vessels and there can be risk of bleeding with a biopsy.
+Before a biopsy, your blood may be tested to check if it clots normally.
+If you are taking blood-thinning medicines, ask your doctor if you need to stop taking them before and after the biopsy.

 View the Cancer Council NSW editorial policy.

 Pro bono services, financial and legal assistance, and no interest loans

 Looking for transport, accommodation or home help?